 BTW, if you see this same issue in BizTalk 2010, it’s because you installed .NET 4.5 in your BizTalk 2010 environment – which is not tested or supported.
 You need to be on .NET 4.0 if you’re running BTS2010.

-Update: BizTalk 2010 CU7 will add support for .NET 4.5 so if you are running into this issue in your 2010 environment, install CU7 once it is released.
-This page will be updated once 2010 CU7 is released.
+Update: BizTalk 2010 CU7 will add support for .NET 4.5 so if you are running into this issue in your 2010 environment, install CU7.
+This page will be updated once 2010 CU7 is publicly released.

 The first and easiest workaround is to do nothing.
 Note that this crash happens during periods of idleness/inactivity so your orchestrations aren’t doing anything anyway.
 Also, Service Control Manager is configured to bring a BTS process up a minute after a crash so the process will come back up just fine and continue to process fine.
 The crash won’t happen again until after there is orchestration activity and another period of idleness/inactivity occurs.